 Only a little extra work is required compared to a pure single chine shape:

-There is the keel panel to cut out and one more seam needs taping as in effect there are now two keels joints.
+There is the keel panel to cut out and one more seam needs taping as there are now two keels seams.

 A good example of the flat keel strake can be seen in Piccolo built in California - this link takes you to some very interesting pics of a recently completed boat.